admoraguilar/supermariobros-unity/Assets/_Project/README.txt

 BUGS:
 * Transitioning from small to big, when picking up a mushroom timescale stop and animation doesn't work.
-* PowerupActor movement slows down when changing move direction.
-* Mario can interact with the side of a BlockActor which can lead to different problems
-   * Mario's Character2D touched colliders could malfunction hence making Mario not be able to move on certain directions
-   * Mario falls down when jumping on stacks of bricks
+* PowerupActor movement slows down when changing move direction. v Mario can interact with the side of a BlockActor which can lead to different problems v Mario's Character2D touched colliders could malfunction hence making Mario not be able to move on certain directions v Mario falls down when jumping on stacks of bricks

 =========================================